jacek99/structlog4j/README.md

     Handled 4 events while processing the import batch processing

-This is human readable, but very difficult to parse by code in a log aggergation serivce, as every developer can enter any free form text they want, in any format.
+This is human readable, but very difficult to parse by code in a log aggregation serivce, as every developer can enter any free form text they want, in any format.

 Instead, we can generated a message like this

     Handled events service="Import Batch" numberOfEvents=4

 This is very easy to parse, the message itself is just a plain description and all the context information is passed as separate key/value pairs (or in the future JSON, YAML, etc)